 After one or two tests, you will become addicted to this.
 Knowing which decision is better is exhilarating.
-Finally you have numbers that say a design is a clear winner.
+Finally, you have numbers that say one design is a clear winner.
 Just be sure to focus your efforts on one thing at a time.
-Multi-variant testing is another form of testing, and is far more complex.
+Multi-variant testing is another form of testing and is far more complex.
 Create small projects that test one aspect of the site or a page.
 Collect your results.
 Then change that one thing.
 Keeping it simple allows you to make regular incremental changes to your digital platforms.
 A clear sign for your leadership to continue investing in your team’s skills.

 Pick a method